defaultValue property

 Description

-The defaultValue property usually defines the default value for the object with data, in case no other value is set during configuration.
+The defaultValue property usually defines the default value for the object

-The data of the defaultValue property is an xCDL expression; see the Section called Ordinary Expressions in xCDL packages for the syntactic details.
-In many cases a simple constant value will suffice.
+The data of the defaultValue property is an xCDL expression; see the section

-However it is also possible for an object's default value to depend on other objects.
-For example the common HAL package provides some support functions needed by the kernel, but are unlikely to be useful if the kernel is not being used.
+However, it is also possible for an object's default value to depend on other objects.
+For example, the common HAL package provides some support functions needed by the kernel, but are unlikely to be useful if the kernel is not being used.

 Example